-For example, there are a variety of heat resistant 3D printing materials that manufacturers can use for objects that need to be able to withstand high levels of heat.
+For example, there are several heat resistant 3D printing materials that manufacturers can use for objects that withstand high levels of heat.
 In this article, we’ve rounded up the best heat resistant 3D printing materials for FFF printing.

 Best Heat Resistant 3D Printing Materials

 A great heat resistant filament is PET-G (polyethylene terephthalate glycol-modified).
 This 3D printing material is great for beginners because it is as easy to print as PLA, but it is more technically resistant to different stressors, like heat, water, and corrosive chemicals.

 For instance, it can withstand operating temperatures of up to 70ºC.
 Its common use is for end-use parts that need good mechanical and thermal strength.
 Furthermore, PET-G is used for its strong water and moisture resistance, making it an ideal material for water-tight materials and waterproof functions.

 ABS (acrylonitrile butadiene styrene) is a commonly used thermoplastic filament that is popular among professional printers due to its stiffness and heat resistance.
 This 3D printing filament is frequently used for prints that will undergo high-stress applications, like heat or impact.

 ABS is a great option for a heat resistant 3D filament, as it can withstand temperatures of up to 100ºC.
 Besides being heat resistant, it is also water-resistant and impact-resistant, even at low temperatures (-10ºC).